Summer: Rutgers- Interprofessional Practice and Communication in Healthcare, in the U.S. and Greece

 Academics

-• Describe established models of interprofessional practice, communication, and healthcare.
+Learn and apply models of interprofessional practice, communication, and collaboration.

-• Collaborating with an interprofessional team of faculty from the U.S. and Greece.
+Work in international, interprofessional teams with expert faculty from the U.S. and Greece.

 Housing and Meals